Media, Journalism & Entertainment job market report cover, San Francisco-Oakland-Fremont, CA, 2026-07

 Entry-Level Candidates

-Biggest mistake: Applying as a generic aspiring journalist or creator without showing finished samples in the exact format the employer needs.
+Biggest mistake: Applying as a generic aspiring reporter without showing publishable work in video, social, audio, or live formats.

 Mid-Career Candidates